craigthackerx/infrac-stak/README.md

 The modules planned are as follows with inital technolgies used:

-- Board ~ WeKan
+- Board ~ KanBoard
-- CI/CD ~ Jenkins/Travis
+- CI/CD ~ Jenkins
 - DHCP ~ DHCPD
 - DNS  ~ OpenDNS
 - Firewall ~ PfSense (or Linux alterative)
+- Git ~ Gitea
+- Java-Server - Apache Tomcat
 - LDAP ~ OpenLDAP
 - Local-hosted Git Version Control ~ Gitea
 - Logging ~ GrayLog/ELK Stack/Prometheus
-- Monitoring ~ Nagios Core/LibreNMS/Prometheus
+- Monitoring ~ Nagios Core
-- NoSQL Database ~ MongoDB/CouchDB
+- NoSQL Database ~ MongoDB
-- SQL Database ~ MySQL/MariaDB
+- SQL Database ~ MariaDB
 - Service Desk ~ oSTicket
-- Web Server ~ Apache
+- Web Server ~ Apache HTTPD
 - Wiki-Style Documentation ~ Docuwiki

 While these modules may change with time, in this iteration, this is the technlogies which are being explored.